Download & Installation

 GAMS

-The model openTEPES can also be solved with GAMS and a valid GAMS license for a solver.
+The openTEPES model can also be solved with GAMS and a valid GAMS license for a solver.
 The GAMS language is not included in the openTEPES package and must be installed separately.
 This option is activated by calling the openTEPES model with the solver name ‘gams’.

 Get started